Physics for aliens and English for journalists: how to spend a weekend in new York city (April 10-12)

 Read more: head of the Theoretical course and practical exercises will allow you to master the language of photography necessary for the analysis of already existing images or create new ones.

-You will learn about the basic concepts visualistic and theory of the visual perception of a flat image; you will understand how to select and evaluate the role of individual agents in photographic practices and how to choose the most relevant approaches to the analysis of visual data
+You will learn about the basic concepts visualistic and theory of the visual perception of a flat image; you will understand how to select and evaluate the role of individual agents in photographic practices and choose the most relevant approaches to the analysis of visual data.

 Cost: Free